P1kachu/ProgrammingLearning/README.md

 - [Nementon] who reviewed and corrected the C# Correction.
 - [ShaidK] who provided the advanced exercices sheets.
 - [remus32] who provided the Scala correction.
-- [klauspost] who review the Go corrections.
+- [klauspost] who reviewed the Go corrections.

 Thanks to you !